yuxi-liu-wired/cyc-archive/README.md

   * `207.207.9.186` and `game.cyc.com`: Two websites for the game of "FACTory".
 It was first launched in 2005 and was hosted on `207.207.9.186` until 2007.
 It was then hosted on `game.cyc.com` until 2012.
   * `twitter.com`: The tweets of `@cyc_ai`.
 It began in 2008 and ended in 2011 after 15764 tweets, mostly in the format of "I just leaned `<statement>`, true or false?".
 It shut down some time around 2017.
   * `www.cycfoundation.org\blog`: Blog posts by the Cyc Foundation.
 It started in 2007 and ended in 2011.
-  * `cycfoundation.org\concepts`: Around 27000 concepts in the Semantic Web version of OpenCyc.
-They were originally hosted on `sw.opencyc.org`, but the archived version on the Internet Archive is completely broken.
-For some reason, the version hosted on `cycfoundation.org` had been correctly archived, which is why I downloaded these.
   * `blog.cyc.com`: 11 more blog posts by the Cyc Foundation.
 It started in 2008, and ended in 2011.
   * `tunes.org`: Some IRC chat records about Cyc back in 2002--2003.
   * `suo.ieee.org`: The [IEEE 1600.1 Standard Upper Ontology Working Group](https://web.archive.org/web/20080523023923/http://suo.ieee.org/) website, which was last updated on `2003-12-28`.
 Cyc was a participant of it.